-The amount of music downloaded on illegal piracy sites grew by 16.5% in the second half of 2015 compared to the year’s opening six months.
+The amount of music downloads on illegal piracy sites grew by 16.5% in the second half of 2015 compared to the year’s opening six months.

 That’s according to leading content protection and market analytics company MUSO, which tracked web activity on 576 sites which were ‘wholly dedicated to music piracy or contained significant music content’.